 Owners have been known to strongly encourage their hired consultants to consider potential liability concerns caused by users slipping on the boardwalk.
 Timber, composite and most plastic decking is well known for being very slippery when wet and has owners seeking alternate solutions.
 Form liners (plastic or rubber molds laid in concrete forms) allow concrete to be cast with textured surfaces, helping reduce slippage.
-Sandblast is one popular texture known to improve traction.
-See more with this SCOF, Scientific Coefficient of Friction, testing example.
+PermaTrak has a number of slip-resistant texture options available.
 The higher the material’s SCOF value, the more slip resistant that material is considered.

 Marine environments demand that materials be durable, long lasting and able to withstand Mother Nature’s elements.
 Walking surfaces and handrails of fishing piers and boardwalks are subjected daily to sun, sand abrasion, foot traffic, and normal wear and tear.
 Less durable materials require costly maintenance.
 Softer decking materials such as timber may rot, twist, decay and lose strength over their life span, whereas concrete is known for longer life spans (50+ years).

 A designer must always consider how the boardwalk will be constructed.
 Marine construction is a specialty in itself!
 Driving piles over water may require barges to position pile driving equipment in the water, wetlands or marshes.
 Where permitting does not allow for disturbing the environment, constructing the boardwalk “in the dry” or by “top down construction” may be required.
 With “top down construction,” the construction equipment is positioned on top of the boardwalk as it is built.
 Some material choices lend themselves better to such construction techniques.